nhost/nhost/DEVELOPERS.md

 You can take a look at the changeset documentation: [How to add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).

+### Selecting the Version

+When you create a changeset, you will be asked to select the version of the package that you are bumping.
+The versioning scheme is as follows:

+- **major**
+  - For breaking changes (e.g: changing the function signature, etc.)
+  - Should be avoided as much as possible as it will require users to update their code.
+Instead, consider supporting both the old and the new API simultaneously for a while.
+  - For example: `v1.5.8` -> `v2.0.0`
+- **minor**
+  - For new features (e.g: adding a new page to the dashboard, etc.)
+  - For example: `v1.5.8` -> `v1.6.0`
+- **patch**
+  - For bug fixes (e.g: fixing a typo, etc.)
+  - For example: `v1.5.8` -> `v1.5.9`

 ### Writing Good Changesets

 A concise summary that describes the changes should be added to each PR.
 This summary will be used as the changeset description.